-If a funny riddle is like a brainier version of a corny joke, a hard riddle is like a challenging brainteaser that rewards kids with laughter in the end.
+If a funny riddle is like a brainier version of a corny joke, a hard riddle is like a super challenging brainteaser that rewards kids with laughter in the end.
 In addition to teaching our kids empathy, cooperation, patience, and the like, we also want to engage their intellect.
 But that doesn’t mean giving them vocabulary quizzes at the dinner table — or relying exclusively on dumb jokes for laughs.
-Books, activities, and puzzles are all fun (emphasis on fun) ways to challenge kids and get them excited to problem-solve.
+Books, activities, and puzzles are all fun (emphasis on fun) ways to stimulate kids and engage them in problem-solving.
 But you don’t want to insult your kid’s intelligence by giving them puzzles that are too easy for them to solve.
-As they get older, you’ll have to work harder to keep them on their toes with ever-trickier riddles.
+As they get older, you’ll have to work harder to keep them on their toes with even trickier riddles.

-When brainstorming a hard riddle that you’re sure will stump your kid, you should also think about how their brain works.
-The best part of really hard riddles is that they reward every type of kid, depending on the riddle you give them: There are the number games for the math nerds, the wordplay for the book lovers, and the absurdist puzzles for the creative thinkers.
+When brainstorming a tricky riddle that’ll stump your kid, think about how their brain works.
+The best part of tough riddles is they reward every type of kid, depending on the riddle you give them: There are the number games for the math nerds, the wordplay for the book lovers, and the absurdist puzzles for the creative thinkers.
 Below are the best tricky riddles, with answers, that your kid may be able to figure out on their own…with enough patience.

 - Riddle: What is so fragile that saying its name breaks it?